codexstanford/vscode-epilog-pjames27/README.md

 ## Release Notes

 ### 0.1.1
-- Changed name of "Epilog: Gather" command to "Epilog: Compile"
+- Changed name of "Epilog: Gather" command to "Epilog: Consolidate"
 - Improved "Epilog: Run Script" command.
     - Added optional fourth line 'dotrace: <boolean>' to .epilogscript files to specify whether to print the trace to the output channel.
     - Improved output formatting.